student-cd/student-cd/README.md

 -->
 - 🔭 I’m currently working on my PhD research into the genetic factors that contribute to schizophrenia.
 - 🌱 I’m currently learning: R, python and git
-- 👯 I’m looking to collaborate on analysis of small non-coding RNAs and their role in neuro-developmental disorders
+- 👯 I’m looking to collaborate on analysis of small non-coding RNAs, their role in neuro-development and psychiatric disordes.
 - 💬 Ask me about ~~my conspiracy theories~~ linux and small non-coding RNAs
 - ⚡ Fun fact: I use Arch btw